Are you also the one who makes the investment in the stock market?

 Index investing diversifies an investor’s money widely among various types of equities, hoping to get the same returns as the overall stock market.

-From this, one of the main attractions of the index investing is that many studies have shown the results that few strategies of picking individual stocks outperform index investing over the long term.
+From this, one of the main attractions of index investing is that many studies have shown the results that few strategies of picking individual stocks outperform index investing over the long term.